gmcampos27/gmcampos27/README.md

 I'm Gabriel de Campos 🎃

+Master's Degree Student at University of São Paulo - Brazil

-Graduated in Biomedical Informatics at University of São Paulo (USP) and for my thesis, I built a pipeline for Bioinformatics in metavirome analysis at the Blood Center of Ribeirão Preto-SP (Brazil)
+Biomedical Informatic at University of São Paulo (USP).
+For my thesis, I built a pipeline for Bioinformatics in metavirome analysis at the Blood Center of Ribeirão Preto-SP (Brazil)

 I a former member of InfobioJr's Quality Team